Where Entrepreneurs Fear an Uncertain Income

 As you might expect, Americans were not as likely to be apprehensive about the uncertainty of business income as people from other nations.
 The U.S. was tied with the Netherlands and Iceland for the seventh lowest percentage of the population identifying uncertain income as one of their two greatest fears about business formation across the 36 nations where the survey took place.

-Share of the population reporting that fear of an uncertain income is a top apprehension about going into business for oneself:
+Fear of an uncertain income is a top apprehension about going into business for oneself.